Cody Bellinger Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Brewers pitching staff ranks 15th in MLB.
+- The Brewers pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Brewers have the 10th-ranked team ERA across all league pitching staffs (4.00).
+- The Brewers have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.

+- Woodruff (3-1) takes the mound for the Brewers in his seventh start of the season.
+He has a 2.65 ERA in 34 2/3 innings pitched, with 41 strikeouts.

-- In his last time out on Wednesday, the righty tossed six innings against the Minnesota Twins, allowing six earned runs while surrendering eight hits.
+- In his last time out on Saturday, the right-hander went six innings against the San Diego Padres, giving up one earned run while surrendering three hits.

+- In six games this season, the 30-year-old has an ERA of 2.65, with 10.9 strikeouts per nine innings.
+Opponents are batting .176 against him.

 © 2023 Data Skrive.
 All rights reserved.